Positivity of the symmetric group characters is as hard as the polynomial time hierarchy: Abstract

 \section{Abstract}

-We prove that deciding the vanishing of the character of the symmetric group is $\CeqP$-complete.
-We use this hardness result to prove that the the square of the character is not contained in $\sharpP$, unless the polynomial hierarchy collapses to the second level.
+\baselineskip=9pt We prove that deciding the vanishing of the character of the symmetric group is $\CeqP$-complete.
+We use this hardness result to prove that the absolute value and also the square of the character are not contained in $\sharpP$, unless the polynomial hierarchy collapses to the second level.
 This rules out the existence of any (unsigned) combinatorial description for the square of the characters.
 As a byproduct of our proof we conclude that deciding positivity of the character is $\PP$-complete under many-one reductions, and hence $\PH$-hard under Turing-reductions.